philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 crun bash dDocentHPC.bash fltrBAM config.5.cssl
 ```

 If we have multiple sorted .bam files from the same individual, we can merge those .bam files into a single .bam file using thecommand  `samtools merge`.
-The sbatch script `mergebams.sbatch` can be used to do this- copy it to your folder and execute.
+To call genotypes we also need to index this merged file first.
+The sbatch script `mergebams.sbatch` can be used to do both of these things.
+Copy it to your folder and execute.

 ```
 cp /home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/scripts/mergebams.sbatch